-During the COVID-19 emergency, no Medicaid cases will be closed for failure to renew or failure to provide documentation.
-Any case that is closed for failure to renew or failure to provide documentation will be re-opened and coverage restored to ensure no gap in coverage.
-Renewals will be extended for 12 months.
+During the COVID-19 emergency, Medicaid cases with authorization ending in March 2020 through December 2020 and January 2021 through October 2022 will be automatically extended.
+Any case that is closed for failure to renew or failure to provide documentation during COVID-19 will be re-opened and coverage restored to ensure no gap in coverage.
 Excess resources cases will be extended for 6 months.
+Surplus cases will be extended 6 months.
 See below for information regarding coverage for Surplus cases.

 The renewal extension applies to all renewal cases including Office of Mail Renewal, MLTC, Nursing Home Eligibility, Medicare Savings Program, MBI-WPD (entitled to 6 months extended grace period if loss of employment), Stenson/Recipients who lose their SSI eligibility and Rosenberg/Recipients who lose their eligibility for cash assistance.

 These guides help you fill out your Medicaid Renewal and give examples of documents you can use to give proof of information we need to decide on help for you.
 These guides don't mention every type of document.
 Other documents may be used, even if not on the list.

 INSTRUCTIONS TO COMPLETE THE DISABLED, AGED, AND BLIND (DAB) RENEWAL NOTIFICATION FORM (MAP-2096P):

 English | Español | 繁體中文| 简体中文| Русский| العربية | Kreyòl Ayisyen | 한국어| বাংলা | اردو | Polski | Français